mesosphere/dcos-docs-site/pages/services/prometheus/0.1.0-2.2.1/install/install.md

 ## Install HA-Prometheus standalone with no linkage to Alert Manager\Global Prometheus:

-To Install HA-Prometheus server without alert manager\global prometheus , you would require to simply not to check alert manager check box , alert manager target check box and global prometheus check box.
+To Install HA-Prometheus server without alert manager\global prometheus , you should not check on alert manager check box , alert manager target check box and global prometheus check box.

 With these configuration HA-Prometheus server would be launched without pointing to HA-Alert Manager.